wso2/docs-ei/en/micro-integrator/docs/overview/about-this-release-7.1.0.md

 	</tr>
 </table>

-### Mediators removed (After ESB 5.0.0)
+### Mediators and artifacts removed (After ESB 5.0.0)

-The following mediators are removed from the ESB runtime in all versions after ESB 5.0.0.
-If you are migrating from ESB 5.0.0 to the Micro Integrator of EI 7.1.0, note that these mediators are no longer supported.
+The following mediators and artifacts are removed from the ESB runtime in all versions after ESB 5.0.0.
+If you are migrating from ESB 5.0.0 to the Micro Integrator of EI 7.1.0, note that these artifacts are no longer supported.

 -	Priority Executors
 -	Enqueue Mediator